Satisfactory Academic Progress Policy

 3. Approval by the FAC after evaluation of academic transcripts determining that the criteria set for the previous year or semester was met.

 A student who has been academically dismissed from the University must appeal separately to the Admission and Retention Committee for reinstatement to the University.
-Please contact Maggie Gause at (843) 661-1563 if you have any questions.
+Please contact Jenifer Taylor at (843) 661-1563 if you have any questions.